-Sharing borders with nine other countries, Germany is in the heart of Europe so you'll never be far from all that this culturally rich continent has to offer
+Studying in Germany puts you at the heart of Europe so you'll never be far from all that this culturally rich continent has to offer

 In Germany, higher education institutions are referred to as Hochschule.
 This term covers:

 To study courses in German, you will need to sit an exam to prove you have an adequate grasp of the language.
-There are two important tests you have to take:
+There are two tests that you can take:

 International degree courses are taught primarily in English, so you won't need any prior knowledge of the German language.